taeckyung/SoTTA/README.md

 ### Obtaining results

-In order to print the classification accuracies(%) on test set, run the following commands:
+In order to print the classification accuracies(%) on the test set, run the following commands:

-    $ python print_acc.py --dataset cifar10noisy --method SoTTA --seed 0 1 2    #print the result of the specified condition.
+    $ python print_acc.py --method SoTTA    #print the result of the specified condition.

 ## Tested Environment

-We tested our codes under this environment.
+We tested our codes in this environment.

 - OS: Ubuntu 20.04.4 LTS
 - GPU: NVIDIA GeForce RTX 3090